Updated for 2014

-Updated for 2013.
 Deciding someone’s employment status can be complicated and Employment Tribunals and HMRC may consider different factors when deciding what status you have, as there is no single legal definition.
 IR35 legislation has muddied the legal waters further, and not knowing how to correctly define yourself can lead to Tribunals and, in some cases, financial penalties.
 For more information on determining your legal status if you are a Contractor, see our IR35 Guide.
+The HMRC published a ‘Supervision, Direction or Control’ Guidance in March 2014 which you can see here.

 - an Employee